encoreshao/search-engines-scraper/README.md

 # Goooogle

-Simple way to view search results from search engine (Google, Bing, Aol, etc.)
+A simple way to view search results from the search engines (Google, Bing, AOL, etc.)

 ## Installation